NathanielRilano/MediTime-Project/README.md

 This improvement facilitates the promotion of preventive measures, early detection, and timely interventions, thereby contributing significantly to the overall reduction of health-related risks within the community.<br>
-<br>Objectives of the Project<br>
+<br><h2>Objectives of the Project</h2><br>
 Implementing a medical scheduling system for vaccination comes with specific objectives aimed at ensuring a smooth and efficient process for both healthcare providers.<br>
 1. Minimize Wait Times:<br>
-• To efficiently schedule and manage appointments for healthcare providers in Barangay Talumpok Silangan.<br>
+<br>• To efficiently schedule and manage appointments for healthcare providers in
+Barangay Talumpok Silangan.<br>
 <br>• Reduce patient wait times by implementing an optimized scheduling system that
 minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
 <br>2.
 User-friendly Patient Interface:<br>
-• Develop a user-friendly interface for patients to easily schedule, reschedule, or cancel vaccination appointments.
+<br>• Develop a user-friendly interface for patients to easily schedule, reschedule, or
+cancel vaccination appointments.
 Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.<br>
 <br>3.
 Flexible Scheduling Options:<br>
-• To allow patients to create accounts with their personal information, appointment slots and to identify if they are a citizen of Talumpok Silangan<br>
+<br>• To allow patients to create accounts with their personal information, appointment
+slots and to identify if they are a citizen of Talumpok Silangan<br>
 • Objective: Provide flexibility in scheduling options, allowing individuals to choose convenient time slots while ensuring that the scheduling system remains